Best TV Channels for Halloween Binge-Watching

-Freeform (previously ABC Family) can be counted on for their "13 Nights of Halloween" each year, starting October 19.
+Freeform (previously ABC Family) could always be counted on for their "13 Nights of Halloween" each year, starting October 19.
 As of 2018 they have extended it to 31 nights!
 You can find classics such as The Addams Family and Hocus Pocus, including a 24-hour Hocus Pocus marathon on the 31st.
 You'll always be sure to catch the beautifully animated The Nightmare Before Christmas (and if you're a fan of that style of animation, don't miss out on Corpse Bride!).
 Guaranteed family fun for each Halloween.
 Just try to ignore the odd inclusion of movies such as Disney's Frozen.

 Nickelodeon, the big name kids' television network, may not be known for celebrating Halloween all-out; but they'll still show the Halloween episodes of their hit "teen" series of the year.
 And among those maybe you'll even catch a replay of the werewolf movie, starring Victoria Justice, The Boy Who Cried Werewolf.
 Check the sub-channel Teen Nick for reruns of Halloween fun from shows like iCarly, Victorious, and Big Time Rush.
 Or set your DVR for the middle of the night to catch the 90s classics like the Halloween episodes of Rugrats or Hey, Arnold!

 Not-so-fun Disney fact: do you remember Don't Look Under the Bed?
 This boogeyman flick was pretty spooky to a kid!
 Apparently some parents thought it was actually too scary and the fun was taken from everyone when Disney Channel gave in by taking the film out of all future Halloween prime-time lineups.

 Jumping back to the rest of 'TV land', don't miss those once-a-year specials like Scared Shrekless and Toy Story of Terror!
 And of course last but never least: It's the Great Pumpkin, Charlie Brown!
 ABC is currently the station to turn to catch this 1966 classic each October.